jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 The first think you are going to want to do is familiarize yourself with your module's material.
 The best place to do this is through using App Academy Open.
 If you have not been given access please request it from your Senior Manager.
 Here you will be able to study the Readings, Videos, and Projects that you will be included when teaching your Module.

-Another proper option for learning the written material is through using the [Modular Curriculum](https://github.com/appacademy/Modular-Curriculum/tree/staging/content)
+Another proper option for learning the written material is through using the [Modular Curriculum][modular-curriculum]

 If there are recorded sessions of your Module's Lectures, this may also help you to get a feel for how your module's lecture is currently adminstered.